Topics covered in this article: Incorporated Societies

 - Officer indemnities will be limited along similar lines as officer indemnities under Companies law.

-Whilst the Flat Earth Society might not welcome the new legislative changes on the horizon, we believe the new Act will drive a significant improvement in the standards of governance and accountability in this increasingly important sector of our society and our economy.
+We believe the new Act will drive a significant improvement in the standards of governance and accountability in this increasingly important sector of our society and our economy.